 The most common causes of ketoacidosis are diabetic ketoacidosis and alcoholic ketoacidosis.
 The former is primarily associated with type 1 diabetes, due to a shortage of insulin.
 The latter occurs primarily among alcoholics.

-Although nutritional ketosis is generally considered safe, it is important to realize that people who are unable to secrete basal insulin, such as type 1 diabetics and some type 2 diabetics, are at more risk of entering unsafe levels of ketosis which may require emergency medical treatment.
+Although nutritional ketosis is generally considered safe, it is important to realize that people who are unable to secrete basal insulin, such as type 1 diabetics and some type 2 diabetics, are at more risk of entering unsafe levels of ketosis that may require emergency medical treatment.

-Ketogenic diets emphasize foods rich in natural fats and adequate in protein, and restrict foods high in carbohydrate .
+Ketogenic diets emphasize foods rich in natural fats and adequate in protein and restrict foods high in carbohydrate.
 While the standard American diet contains 45-65% of calories from carbohydrate, ketogenic diets usually restrict carbohydrate intake to about 2-4% of calories.
 A typical ketogenic meal includes a small amount of protein, a source of natural fats (for example, butter, beef tallow, lard, duck fat, cream, olive oil, or coconut oil) and some green leafy vegetables.

 For many of us, a ketogenic diet defies everything we’ve learned about diet and nutrition through the years.
 That’s why it may be a bit hard for many to accept.
-Coffee with butter, bacon, steak, cream, fat cheese.
+Coffee with butter, bacon, steak, cream and fat cheese.
 Very little fruit.
 Many will say that such a diet defies common sense.
-But the fact is that ketogenic diets have been tried and tested, and there really is no evidence of harm.
+But the fact is that ketogenic diets have been tried and tested, and there really is no clear evidence of harm.

 Ketogenic diets have been used to treat epilepsy in children.
-There is some evidence that adults with epilepsy may benefit from the such a diet as well.
+There is some evidence that adults with epilepsy may benefit from such a diet as well.
 In the 1920’s ketogenic diets were popular due to their efficacy in childhood epilepsy.
 However, anti-epileptic drugs have largely replaced ketogenic diets as a treatment for epilepsy.

 There is some evidence that ketogenic diets may affect the growth of cancer cells and improve the quality of life in cancer patients.
-However, it is definitely premature to make any recommendations based on current research.
+However, it is premature to make any recommendations based on current research.

 Although nutritional ketosis is an adaptive response triggered by lack of external energy resources, it may initially be associated with unpleasant physical symptoms.
 Fasting and carbohydrate restriction leading to ketosis can cause headache, nausea, fatigue, dry mouth, bad breath, upset stomach, nausea, frequent urination, and lack of mental clarity.

 The symptoms associated with ketosis are most often temporary and will usually pass in a couple of days.
-Therefore they are sometimes called “ketosis flu”.
-Some of these symptoms are caused by dehydration and therefore, intake of salt and water may be helpful.
+Therefore, they are sometimes called “ketosis flu”.
+Some of these symptoms are caused by dehydration and therefore intake of salt and water may be helpful.